Gokulnathkm/delivery_optimization_system/README.md

-# 📦 Delivery Optimization System
+ Delivery Optimization System

-This project was developed as part of an assessment task.

-## 📌 Overview
+ 📌 Overview

 This project focuses on solving a **logistics delivery optimization problem**.
 The goal is to assign delivery locations to multiple agents such that: